PacificBiosciences/IsoSeq/README.md

 ### Can I perform "classify only" to get FLNC reads?
 One of the early outputs of the `cluster` step is a `*.flnc.bam` file.
 Feel free to abort after this file has been written.
+This will be addressed in the upcoming version.

 ### How long will it take until my data has been processed?
 There is no ETA feature.
 Depending on the sample type, whole transcriptome